romankurnovskii/romankurnovskii.github.io/content/posts/how-to-upload-app-to-sourceforge/index.en.md

 ---
-title: Uploading an open-source application to SourceForge
+title: How to upload an opensource application to SourceForge
-seoTitle: Uploading an open-source application to SourceForge
+seoTitle: How to upload an opensource application to SourceForge
-description: SourceForge
+description: Step-by-Step Guide how to upload and manage your open-source application on SourceForge with this detailed, step-by-step guide, ensuring maximum visibility and accessibility for your project.
 toc: true
 authors: [roman-kurnovskii]
 tags: []